Central Michigan vs. Kent State NCAA Football Odds, Plays and Insights | November 10, 2021

 Kent State Stats and Trends

-- Kent State has four wins against the spread in nine games this year.
+- In Kent State's nine games this year, it has four wins against the spread.

-- The Golden Flashes have yet to cover the spread this year when underdogs by 2.5 points or more in four chances.
+- The Golden Flashes have been underdogs by 2.5 points or more four times this season and have not covered the spread once.

-- Kent State's games this season have gone over the total in three out of nine opportunities (33.3%).
+- Kent State's games this year have gone over the total in three out of nine opportunities (33.3%).

-- Kent State is 4-1 against the spread and 4-1 overall when the team notches more than 28.6 points.
+- Kent State is 4-1 against the spread and 4-1 overall in games when it scores more than 28.6 points.

-- In games that Kent State churns out more than 410.7 yards, the team is 4-1 against the spread and 4-1 overall.
+- In games that Kent State picks up over 410.7 yards, the team is 4-1 against the spread and 4-1 overall.

-- The Golden Flashes have five giveaways this season, while the Chippewas have nine takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.